1. Help Center

 Gross Profit

 On the Income Statement, this is computed by subtracting Cost of Sales from Revenue.
-The Gross Profit only includes costs that directly associated with providing its goods or sales for sales
+The Gross Profit only includes costs that are directly associated with providing goods or services for sale.

 Growth on Historicals

 Applies a growth percentage to a historical amount.
-Requires data from two years prior and one year prior to compute a growth percentage formula.
+Requires data from the prior two years to compute a growth percentage formula.

 This is the financial statement that presents Revenue and Expenses.
-Expenses are typically presented in three steps: Cost of Sales, Operating Expenses, and Other.
-These steps allow the user to view three important subtotals:
+Expenses are typically presented in three groupings: Cost of Sales, Operating Expenses, and Other.
+These groups allow the user to view three important subtotals:

 Revenue – Cost of Sales = Gross Profit Margin